Block and Tackle Suspension System

 Fire departments, high-angle or low-angle rescue squads, helicopter rescue.

-Tree house owners (yes, we’ve sold these units to tree-house aficionados so they can safely and easily access their secluded getaways), yacht or sailboat mast ascent and decent, “man overboard” rescue from a boat, installing or maintaining heavy yachting equipment (such as outboard motors).
+Yacht or sailboat mast ascent and descent, “man overboard” rescue from a boat, installing or maintaining heavy yachting equipment (such as outboard motors).

 …and countless other applications.